LimeChain/eoslime/Readme.md

 let contract = await eoslime.AccountDeployer.deploy(WASM_PATH, ABI_PATH, contractAccount);
 ```

-The `deploy` function returns to you a ready to use [instance](#contract) of the deployed contract.
+The `deploy` function returns a ready to use [instance](#contract) of the deployed contract.

 ### Clean Deployer
 Clean Deployer is used when you don't have a contract account.
-It creates for you a new contract account on which the contract is deployed after that.
+It creates a new contract account on which the contract is is being deployed.
 The creator of the new contract account is the provider's default account.
-In this way the Clean Deployer always deploys a contract on a new account.
+The Clean Deployer is always deploying contracts on new accounts.

-This brings convince in the following scenario for example:
+This is helpful when we want to do the following:
 We have two tests and one contract account.
-The first test writes to the contract storage, but you need this storage to be clear for the second test due to some assertions or something like that.
+The first test writes to the contract storage, but you need this storage to be clear for the second test due to some assertions or something like that depending on the use-case.
 ```javascript
 // Local network initialization const eoslime = require('eoslime').init();